paigestewart/jekyllyourlife.site/_posts/2020-02-11-how-to-jekyll.md

 *Be sure to check the installation guides for your Windows, Mac or Linux system.*

-*Be sure to note where you've installed Ruby - you'll likely be searching for and working with those files later*
+*Be sure to note where you've installed Ruby - you'll likely be searching for and working with those files later.*

 *Note that you'll also need a text editor like Atom, Visual Basic, etc.*